Prasang-Motwani/pwn.college_prasang/Pondering Paths.md

 ## Solution:

 -After the terminal comes up the user will invoke the path of ```run``` file via ```challenge``` to access the run file.<br>
-An error will show up telling us to change the directory and will tell the path of the directory in which the file is present.<br>
+-An error will show up telling us to change the directory and will tell the path of the directory in which the file is present.<br>
-The user will change the directory to the one the system gave using the cd command on the terminal.<br>
+-The user will change the directory to the one the system gave using the ```cd``` command on the terminal.<br>
 Now run the file and capture the flag.

-### Comaands run:
+### Commands run:

 ```sh
 hacker@paths~position-thy-self:~$ /challenge/run